yemoalakija/Blog/README.md

 ![Heroku Deployment Step 2](assets/images/heroku_02.png)
 </details><br />

-3. When the repository creation is done click 'GitHub' as stated in the screenshot below.
+3. When the repository creation is done click 'GitHub' as stated in the screenshot below to create a codespace.

 <details><summary><b>Heroku Deployment - Step 3</b></summary>